 - Invoked in Galaxy of Fear when the characters go to a theme park and find the Nightmare Machine, a new attraction in which people are scanned and presented with excruciatingly realistic simulations of their worst fears, and 'win' by making it through to their last fear.
 They're a little appalled at the idea that anyone would try this attraction out and are told that basically it's just another continuation of theme park attractions in general - people like being scared in a safe setting.
 Of course, the two mains end up trapped in a dire simulation, the bailout phrase doesn't work, and they have to Win to Exit - and as soon as they realize this is the case, they stop running.
 The greatest fear of both siblings is losing the other one.
 It works.

-- Buffy the Vampire Slayer had Xander punch an evil knife-wielding clown right in its evil knife-wielding clown face during a fear-based episode in one of the earlier seasons.
-In fact all the characters had to face their fears, but he was the only one who literally knocked his out.
+- Buffy the Vampire Slayer had Xander punch an evil knife-wielding clown right in its evil knife-wielding clown face during the season 1 episode "Nightmares".
+In fact all the characters had to face their fears - even the Big Bad, who laid his hand on a cross to make a point - but he was the only one who literally knocked his out.

 - Joey advocated facing your fears:

 "The way I see it, you face your fears same as anything else, you've got a fear of heights, you go to the top of the building.
 You've got a fear of bugs... get a bug.
 In your case you've got a fear of commitment so you go in there and be the most committed guy there was."

 - In later season episode, it's revealed that Rachel suffers from a swing phobia and is afraid of letting her daughter Emma swing.
 Ross thinks it's ridiculous, but Rachel reminds him of his irrational fear of spiders.
 They both try to face their fear for Emma's sake at the end of the episode, but they are both extremely uneasy.